 Bombay Chutney (Besan Chutney) is a curry-like dish made using chickpea flour and spices.
 It is a great side dish for poori, dosa, idli, chapati, or roti.
 Here is how to make it.

-Here are some more South Indian chutney recipes, that can be served with your breakfast – South Indian Coconut Chutney, South Indian Tomato Onion Chutney, Green Coconut Chutney, Red Coconut Chutney, and Andhra Style Peanut Chutney.
+Here are some more South Indian chutney recipes, that can be served with your breakfast – White Coconut Chutney, South Indian Tomato Onion Chutney, Coconut Cilantro Chutney, Red Chilli Coconut Chutney, and Andhra Style Peanut Chutney.